stefmde/HomeAssistant-TwitchFollowedLiveStreamsCard/README.md

 ## Description
 This card for HomeAssistant allows you to see all your favorite Twitch streamers who are currently live.
-You can heavily customize this card and show/hide information or set streams to ✭VIP or hidden.
+You can heavily customize this card and show/hide information or set streams to ✭VIP or hidden with its more that 30 properties.

 ## Properties